[Edited 11/29/2025]

 with the fact that they aren’t defended

-properly, disgruntled troops and people in Gaul set up Posthumus as a
+properly, disgruntled troops and people in Gaul set up Posthumus

 rival